The chat box accepts normal messages, dice expressions, commands, and

 Each of these locations can have any number of variables.

-A local variable is always visible in the macro, but cannot be accessed
+A macro-local variable is always visible in that saved macro, but

 A group variable is visible to macros in that group, but can also be